pta200/hobbes/README.md

 # Hobbes

-The Hobbes is a lab FastAPI RESTFull service
+The Hobbes is a lab FastAPI RESTFull service with Celery for long running background tasks

 ## Architecture
 The service is built with two components:
 * FastAPI RESTFull service
-* PostgreSQL 15
+* PostgreSQL 16
+* Celery 5

+The sevice is using async scopped SQLAlchemy sessions.
+The service does the heavy lifting in terms of creating the database tables if none exist.
+Celery is using gevent concurrency since the tasks are I/O and scopped sqlalchemy sessions

 ## Development
 The repos uses [poetry](https://python-poetry.org/) for dependency management, building.
 Use the docker compose to run the service.